Chen’s Mapo Tofu located at Shenton Way has just been awarded the Bib Gourmand in the Singapore Michelin Guide 2019.

-Not to be confused with the famous Chen Mapo Tofu in Chengdu – without the apostrophe “s”.
+Not to be confused with the famous Chen Mapo Tofu in Chengdu – which is without the apostrophe “s”.

 This Chen’s Mapo Tofu at Downtown Gallery Shenton Way offers a range of Szechuan classics, such as the signature Mapo Tofu (麻婆豆腐), Dong Po Rou (东坡肉) and Dan Dan Mien (担担面) in a fuss-free environment, at casual-dining prices.